 I know a lot of insurance agents who offer to do “Insurance 101” seminars for real estate agents, but the truth is that it isn’t very sexy when you try to pitch the idea.
 Instead, I bring in another party who can provide value to their business and position myself as the sponsor of the event.
 I recently held an event for real estate agents with a gentleman I know who specializes in social media marketing for real estate agents.
 He showed them some great tips to improve their social media game and I got a few minutes to talk about insurance and offer my services to the real estate agents and their clients.

-Chris Jarvis, Author, Speaker and Founder, Jarvis Tower
+Chris Jarvis, Author, Speaker & Founder, Chris Jarvis

-Develop videos, podcasts, and Q&A segments from an industry leader.
+Develop videos, podcasts, and question and answer (Q&A) segments from an industry leader.
 The topic would be “Interesting New Applications.”
 We would create these for agencies or insurance companies to push out to their agents and directly to consumers.
-The videos/content would offer a free special report with additional detail.
+The videos and content would offer a free special report with additional detail.
 This would be procured through a website (the insurance company or the agency’s site) and would generate inbound traffic and leads.
 I did this earlier in my career and over 15,000 physicians actually called my office or emailed me for special reports, books, and audio.

 Joy Gendusa, Founder & CEO, PostcardMania

-Think direct mail is dead?
-Think again—one California agency generated a 1,722% return on investment (ROI) with their insurance postcards, grossing $30,000 in revenue from just ONE campaign.
 Since referrals generate the easiest new business for agencies, you can use insurance postcards to entice your existing clientele to bring in their family and friends.
-The trick is to use an irresistible special offer that will reward your clients for referring you new business, such as these:
+The trick is to use an irresistible special offer that will reward your clients for referring new business to you, such as a $25 Visa gift card, a $15 Starbucks gift card, or five tickets in a free TV raffle.

 7. Invite Your Website Visitors to Take Quizzes